|Course Length:||1 Year Part-Time|

 You will focus on the seven major sub-specialities of contemporary urology care, including prostate assessment, haematuria, uro-oncology, andrology, urological emergencies, continence and renal stone disease.
 The programme will feature practical demonstrations and the exploration of common urological investigations.
 You will examine palliative care, service development, ethics, resilience and autonomous practice, developing specialist skills and gaining service users’ perspectives.
 Assessment, diagnosis, treatment planning and evaluation will be embedded throughout your learning.

-A bespoke module enables you to tailor the final strand of the programme to your individual needs.
-This could be focused, for example, on developing a practical skill, conducting a literature review of contemporary urology guidelines, or developing a business case for a new service.
+A choice of optional modules provides you with the opportunity to develop specialist skills and techniques in flexible cystoscopy or local anaesthetic transperineal prostate biopsy or tailor the final strand of the programme to your individual needs.
+A bespoke option enables you to focus, for example, on developing a practical skill, conducting a literature review of contemporary urology guidelines, or developing a business case for a new service.
 The programme team will offer guidance and support and help you to identify the most appropriate project for your personal or service development.

 How will I study?